Wentong-Wu/WebScraping/README.md

 ## Milestone 3: Refractoring the code and unit testing

 - Clean up the code and getting rid of duplicated code.
-- Doing unit testing making sure the output is correct.
+- Doing unit testing making sure the output is correct on a different file.